 The longer the roll, and the thicker the gauge, the more expensive the strapping is.
 Steel strapping is more expensive than plastic and other materials.

-When it comes down to it, we can bucket the strapping machinery types and cost into five categories.
-These are handheld strapping machines, semiautomatic, automatic, fully-automated strapping machinery, and specialized strapping equipment.
+When it comes down to it, we can bucket the strapper types and cost into five categories.
+These are handheld strapping machines, semiautomatic, automatic, fully-automated strappers, and specialized strapping equipment.

-Specialized strapping machinery includes lines explicitly designed for corrugated boxes, palletizing, and strapping rolls of insulation.
+Specialized strappers are used on lines explicitly designed for corrugated boxes, palletizing, and containing rolls of insulation.
 On average, these types will have starting prices over $50,000 and are best discussed with a specialist to determine needs for proper quoting.